polterguy/lizzie/README.md

         // Creating a lambda function from our code, using the above tokenizer. var function = Compiler.Compile<MainClass>(tokenizer, code);

-        // Creating an instance of our class, which we can bind to our code. var context = new MainClass();
+        // Creating an instance of our class, which we can bind to our Lizzie code. var context = new MainClass();

         // Creating a binder, and adding some pre-defined functions to it.